Is Red Meat Back On The Menu? Not In The Matrix

 Nutrition research is difficult as the impacts of dietary modification take a long time to manifest.
 Since we're so complex, modifying a single variable (like a good study would dictate) is nearly impossible.
 Individual changes probably won't dramatically change outcomes like we think they would when it comes to all of the different factors and choices that influence our long term health.

 This is why we tell people to take the broad strokes we know work and optimize that.
-For a review, check out Dietary Jenga, Eat To Fuel Your Fire, or our Nutrition 101 Webinar.
+For a review, check out Dietary Jenga, and Eat To Fuel Your Fire.
 The basics: small frequent meals consisting of real food of balanced macronutrients - protein, healthy fats, and complex carbohydrates.

 So, I’m not moving.
 Don’t eat lots of red meat, but red meat is fine.
 If you need it quantified, one American sized serving (about 1.5 normal servings) a few times a week at most.
 Ideally, I’d rather people swap beef for fish.
 Fish should be 4-6 times a week and red meat should be 1-2 times a week.
 We’ll get into it more at the end of the piece.